 - Cut a hot pan of baked cornbread into 6 wedges or squares.

 - Slice open.

-- Add a layer of warm cooked turnips or collard greens (drained) to each wedge.
+- Add a layer of warm cooked/drained turnip greens (or collard greens) to each wedge.

-- Top with sliced tomatoes, chopped onions, salt and black pepper and a dash of hot sauce (if using).
+- Top with a sliced tomato, a sliced onion.
+Sprinkle with salt and black pepper and a dash of hot sauce (if using).